AndriaBeridze/GDP-Predictor/README.md

-# AI Predictor of GDP - README
+# AI Predictor of GDP

 ## Overview